Comms Connect Sydney 2019 preview

 Sydney’s premier critical communications event is back — don’t miss it!

-Comms Connect returns to Sydney in June.
+Comms Connect returns to Sydney on 12–13 June.
 This conference and exhibition is always a don’t-miss opportunity for those in the business- and mission-critical communications sector to come together and share and learn from one another.
 Once again the event will be held at beautiful Rosehill Gardens, very close to Parramatta in the geographic and demographic heart of the greater Sydney region.

 Sessions, workshops and panels

 In addition to speaker presentations — including some from the world’s top authorities — this year’s conference will include several special workshops, an IoT industry forum and a country-specific forum from Finland.

 The first day will begin with a keynote address from Heikki Riippa, Senior Adviser, Suomen Erillisverkot Oy Authority, Finland, on the topic of ‘Moving to the VIRVE 2.0 mission-critical broadband service’.
 This will be followed by a keynote address from Ed Parkinson, senior executive with the US's FirstNet Authority, who will speak on the ‘Insights and lessons learned from the US FirstNet public safety broadband program’.
 It will be interesting to listen to these updates and compare and contrast the two countries’ approaches to public safety mobile broadband (PSMB).